QMSTR/qmstr/doc/content/developer/_index.md

 ---

 This section is targeted primarily at developers who wish to contribute to QMSTR itself or write modules to extend it.
+It also describes the model under which QMSTR is developed and how to participate in it.

 The material here is still work in progress and incomplete.
 Contributions are welcome :-)